grodansparadis/vscp-din-wireless-esp32-can-z105/README.md

 # vscp-din-wireless-esp32
-ESP32 based controller in DIN package
+ESP32 based CAN4VSCP FD controller in DIN package